 When I was a little Gen Zer, I felt motivated to learn with startup platforms that were changing the face of education in the early 2000s.

-I recognize that you may have unique memories using edtech.
-Or you honestly haven't thought about how the tools impacted you one way or the other.
+I recognize that you may have unique memories using edtech like me.
+Or you honestly haven't thought about how platforms impacted you at all.

-Channeling your edtech kid isn't about calling out years of product knowledge.
-I want you to get in touch with how your younger self experienced learning new technologies.
-And learning period.
+Channeling your edtech kid isn't about being able to call out years of product knowledge.
+I want you to get in touch with how your younger self experienced using tech and learning, period.

 Edtech's history goes back a long way (to the 15th century if you can believe it)!
-Check out this list and remind yourself of the tools that impacted your school days.
+Use this list to see what tools made a splash during your school years.

 Connecting your early learning years to your present-day edtech role can help create purpose behind why you do what you do.